Women's Pro Baseball League

-The Women's Pro Baseball League (WPBL) is a future professional women's baseball league in the United States.
-It will be the fifth American professional women's baseball league, after the All-American Girls Professional Baseball League (1943–1954), National Girls Baseball League (1944–1954), International Girls Baseball League (1952–1953), and Ladies League Baseball (1997–1998).
-Co-founded by Justine Siegal and Keith Stein, the league is planned to commence play in 2026, with four initial teams representing four cities across the United States: Boston, New York, Los Angeles, and San Francisco.
-Robin Roberts Stadium in Springfield, Illinois, will serve as a neutral venue for all games played during the inaugural season.
+The Women’s Pro Baseball League (WPBL) is an American professional women's baseball league.
+Co-founded by Justine Siegal and Keith Stein, the league began its first season on August 1, 2026 with four teams representing four cities across the United States: the Boston Hunters, New York Heights, Los Angeles Queens, and San Francisco Firebells.
+Robin Roberts Stadium in Springfield, Illinois, serves as a neutral venue for all games played during the inaugural season.

-The league was founded in 2024 with an aim to elevate the visibility and proliferation of women's baseball, by establishing a path to professionalism for college and amateur players.
+The league was founded in 2024 with an aim to elevate the visibility and proliferation of women's baseball by establishing a path to professionalism for college and amateur players.
+It is the fifth American professional women's baseball league, after the All-American Girls Professional Baseball League (1943–1954), National Girls Baseball League (1944–1954), International Girls Baseball League (1952–1953), and Ladies League Baseball (1997–1998).
 It has no association with Major League Baseball.
 Maybelle Blair, Cito Gaston, Digit Murphy, and Ayami Sato assisted in the league's initial development.
-The league's competitions, played during summer, will consist of a four-week regular season and two-week postseason, partitioned by an all-star game.
-Games will last seven innings, and be played with aluminium bats.
-Teams will consist of 15–25 players, and be restricted to a total salary cap of US$95,000.
-The league intends to broadcast its games on a national network, instead of on regional sports networks.
+The league's competitions, played during the summer, consist of a regular season and a postseason.
+Games last seven innings.
+Teams consist of 15–17 players and batters may use aluminum bats.
+The league broadcast its games on ESPN Select in the U.S. and YouTube internationally.